New licensing system coming in 2025

 We're staying engaged with select agents, deputy registrars and upcoming stakeholder updates to keep everyone informed of project progress.

-To meet our customers' needs for newer technology, the DNR moved to most licenses becoming electronic; however, starting in March of 2025, plain 8½ x 11 paper licenses still will be available.
+The DNR is moving to most licenses becoming electronic to meet our customers' needs for newer technology; however, plain 8½ by 11 paper licenses still will be available.

 Due to ease of purchasing options in the future system the decision was made that one-day paper licenses (typically sold by charter boat captains) would not be cost effective for the DNR.